memespring/wiki-platformland-content/government-platforms.md

 e.g. how many parking spaces are free in the hospital car-park

 ## Visualisation and graphing
 The parrell here is with the [Google Charts API ](https://developers.google.com/chart/).
-There were conoversations about this at the UK Government Digital Service, but the 'Performance Platform' graph library was never abstracted out into a dedicated service.
+There were conoversations about this at the UK Government Digital Service, but the ‘Performance Platform’ graph library was never abstracted out into a dedicated service.

 ## Booking

 * Need for a booking platform was identified as part of the UK NHS.uk alpha project

 ## Service discovery
 * Need for a service discovery platfomr was identified as part of the UK NHS.uk alpha project.
-An example would be 'show me all the places someone can get a foot examination appointment near $postcode'
+An example would be ‘show me all the places someone can get a foot examination appointment near $postcode’

 ## Digital proofs

 * Washington State [allows for digital signatures via GPG](https://lists.gnupg.org/pipermail/gnupg-users/2018-September/060987.html) to notarise documents
-* Estonia's digital id card can be used to sign documents
+* Estonia’s digital id card can be used to sign documents

 ## Health records

-* The UK '[Summary Care Record](https://en.wikipedia.org/wiki/Summary_Care_Record?wprov=sfti1)' is a centralised subset of patient's medical records.
+* The UK ‘[Summary Care Record](https://en.wikipedia.org/wiki/Summary_Care_Record?wprov=sfti1)’ is a centralised subset of patient’s medical records.

 ## Public Key Infrastructure